A-acuto/IQBlade_classification/README.md

 # IQBlade_classification
 IQBlade classification tools

-The code works fine for 3.6 is I do not decode or encode some bits of code.
-Better checks out and add a couple of if else The python version in 2.7, the interpreter was 3.5 but it's all built in with that.
-Need to rework a couple of things.
-Python version 3.5, should be compatible with 3.6+ versions.
-Should also work properly in non-windows environment.
+The code works fine in python 3.6

 The codes available are the text analizer code from introduction (from IQBlade database) and the URL scraped text.
-Then the classification and scoring by SIC codes, names, url, introduction and url.
+The classification and scoring by SIC codes, names, url, introduction and url (webscraped).

 # Updates
 Compatible with Linux, windows and MacOS (not Tested)